 My cancer returned after a major mesothelioma surgery.
 What are my options?

-Unfortunately, mesothelioma almost always returns — even after major surgeries and other treatments.
-This is known as a recurrence.
-While it may not be safe for you to receive another surgery, there may be other ways to extend your lifespan.
+While it may not be safe for you to receive another surgery, there may be other ways to extend your mesothelioma life expectancy.

 Your mesothelioma care team can help you determine which follow-up treatments you may be able to receive if your cancer returns.